 If you already have Dynamic C installed, you are now ready to test your programming connections by running a sample program.
 Start Dynamic C by double-clicking on the Dynamic C icon on your desktop or in your Start menu.
-Select Code and BIOS in Flash, Run in RAM on the "Compiler" tab in the Dynamic C Options > Project Options menu.
+Select Store Program in Flash on the "Compiler" tab in the Dynamic C Options > Project Options menu.
 Then click on the "Communications" tab and verify that Use USB to Serial Converter is selected to support the USB programming cable.
 Click OK.

-Determine which COM port was assigned to the USB programming cable on your PC.
-Open Control Panel > System > Hardware > Device Manager > Ports and identify which COM port is used for the USB connection.
-In Dynamic C, select Options > Project Options, then select this COM port on the Communications tab, then click OK.
+You may have to select the COM port assigned to the USB programming cable on your PC.
+In Dynamic C, select Options > Project Options, then select this COM port on the "Communications" tab, then click OK.
 You may type the COM port number followed by Enter on your computer keyboard if the COM port number is outside the range on the dropdown menu.

-Now find the WIFISCAN.C sample program in the Dynamic C Samples\TCPIP\WiFi folder, open it with the File menu, then compile and run the sample program by pressing F9.
+Now find the WIFISCAN.C sample program in the Dynamic C Samples\WiFi folder, open it with the File menu, then compile and run the sample program by pressing F9.